 When the culture (Leadership + Strategy) of your business reinforces continuous improvement and positive behaviors and relationships then the resultant peer pressure could be a game-enhancing tail-wind.

-However, if in other parts of your business the environment reinforces avoidance, abdication, excuses, short-cuts, selfishness, or worse, then the relational pressure to resist or challenge these negative headwinds will be just too much to bear for all but the strongest willed employees.
-In that situation, many will just “keep their heads down”, stay quiet, avoid conflict, do what they are told, and be content to just hold on to their jobs and paycheck.
+However, when your business culture reinforces avoidance, abdication, excuses, short-cuts, selfishness, or worse, then the relational pressure to challenge these negative headwinds will be too much to bear for all but your strongest willed employees.
+In that situation, many will just “keep their heads down”, stay quiet, avoid conflict, do what they are told, and look for ways to just secure their jobs and paycheck.
 At least for as long as the company stays in business.